-FHWA’s Center for Accelerating Innovation and the AASHTO Innovation Initiative have partnered to promote innovations and to recognize excellence within a STIC.
+FHWA's Center of Accelerating Innovation and the AASHTO Innovation Initiative have partnered to promote innovations and to recognize excellence within a STIC.
 The STIC Excellence Award recognizes a STIC that has made significant impact toward fostering a strong culture for innovation.
-Winners of the 2018 STIC Excellence Award were recognized at the AASHTO Business Meeting in September 2018.
-The nomination period for the 2019 awards will occur in June 2019.
+Nominations for the 2019 STIC Excellence Award will be received through July 1, 2019, see form below for more information about how to submit your STIC.

 2018 STIC Excellence Award Recipients